gruntjs-updater/grunt-firefox-package/README.md

 # grunt-firefox-package

-> Generates a package.zip and mini manifest for your app.
+> Generate a package.zip and mini manifest for your app.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`